 The colours of hundreds of images of the horrific Russian invasion of Ukraine where gathered from online news and social media.
 These images where divided into two groups, each representing another kind of frontline: 1) The battlefield, 2) The political front (meetings of politicians, press conferences).
 Afterwards the colours of these two groups of images where subtracted and ordered to different criteria.

 An algorithm subtracts the colours of a data set containing all the images of the national flags of the world.
-The resulting colour array is then combined with algorithms usually used to create artificial landscapes in films or computer games and with algorithms used to visualise physical forces such as weather or wind.
+The resulting colour array is then combined with algorithms usually used to create artificial landscapes in films or computer games and with algorithms used to visualise physical forces.